 The Diaconal Network

-- promotes mutual learning opportunities for the diaconates within a classis
+- promotes mutual learning opportunities for the diaconates within a Classis;

-- provides training for new deacons and leadership roles for deacons in the church
+- provides training for new deacons and leadership roles for deacons in the church;

-- encourages diaconates to search for new ministry opportunities
+- encourages diaconates to search for new ministry opportunities and ways to collaborate;

-- communicates with classis on a regular basis where and when possible
+- communicates with Classis on a regular basis where and when possible.

 CRC Classis Websites: